 Causes of Leash Reactivity

-Leash reactivity in dogs may come from any of the following causes.
-Together let’s find out what could be causing leash reactivity to your furbaby.
+Leash reactivity in dogs may come from various reasons and together let’s find out what could be causing leash reactivity to your furbaby.

 Lack of Early Socialization

 As early as they are puppies, we should allow them to explore their surroundings, meet new people and animals and be adventurous at their own pace.
 When dogs are deprived of this opportunity, they become unsure of how to react to new situations.

 Dogs who have experienced a lousy scenario during a walk, such as being barked at by another dog or being surprised by speeding cars, might think that it will always happen every walk they do.

 When dogs are given negative reinforcement when reacting to a trigger during walks, they might make a correlation between pain and the presence of the said trigger, causing them to become leash reactive.